Sabryfattah/Python/README.md

 * mmp : internet radio with gui interface using tkinter and mplayer.
 * vplay : video player using tkinter and vlc.
 * vlcp : vlc internet radio streaming tkinter gui interface.
+* ffind : search a directory tree recursively to find a filename matching a pattern and open it.